guilycst/GoATTH-penguinui/README.md

 ⚠️ Work-In-Progress

+These is still lots of rough edeges to iron out.

 **GoATTH**: Go + Templ + Tailwind CSS + HTMX + Alpine.js

 ## About This Fork

-This is a hard fork of [Penguin UI](https://www.penguinui.com) by Salar Houshvand, transformed from static HTML/Alpine.js components into a complete Go web component library.
+This is a hard fork of [Penguin UI](https://www.penguinui.com) by Salar Houshvand ([source here](https://github.com/SalarHoushvand/penguinui-components)), transformed from static HTML/Alpine.js components into a complete Go web component library.

 ### What's Changed?